Hysteresis: Matric potential hysteresis

 The relationship between matric water potential and water content is the basis of the water retention curve.
 Matric potential measurements (Ψm) are converted to volumetric water content (θ) measurements based on a site or soil specific calibration curve.
 Hysteresis is a source of water content measurement error.
 Matric potential hysteresis arises from differences in wetting behaviour causing dry medium to re-wet; that is, it depends on the saturation history of the porous medium.
-Hysteretic behaviour means that, for example, at a matric potential (Ψm) of 5 kPa, the volumetric water content (θ) of a fine sandy soil matrix could be anything between 8% to 25%.
+Hysteretic behaviour means that, for example, at a matric potential (Ψm) of 5 kPa, the volumetric water content (θ) of a fine sandy soil matrix could be anything between 8% and 25%.

 Tensiometers are directly influenced by this type of hysteresis.
 Two other types of sensors used to measure soil water matric potential are also influenced by hysteresis effects within the sensor itself.
 Resistance blocks, both nylon and gypsum based, measure matric potential as a function of electrical resistance.
 The relation between the sensor's electrical resistance and sensor matric potential is hysteretic.
 Thermocouples measure matric potential as a function of heat dissipation.
 Hysteresis occurs because measured heat dissipation depends on sensor water content, and the sensor water content–matric potential relationship is hysteretic.
 As of 2002, only desorption curves are usually measured during calibration of soil moisture sensors.
 Despite the fact that it can be a source of significant error, the sensor specific effect of hysteresis is generally ignored.